 Pink + Green

-Pink and green are complimentary colors, which makes them an ideal pairing.
+Pink and green are complementary colors, which makes them an ideal pairing.
 Mint greens pair well with blush pinks for a soft and calming space.
 But that's not the only way to go.
 Bold and vibrant shades of pink and green are the staple of Moroccan-style spaces.
 Add beautiful lanterns, pendant lights, plants, a colorful rug, and you'll end up with an irresistible arrangement - even if a little audacious.

 Pink + Red